drprk/DeCharge1.0/README.md

 - **Overview:** Manages the charging session details, including payment and session initiation.
 - **Technical Insight:** This function is a testament to deCharge’s innovative approach to transaction management and revenue distribution, ensuring transparency and efficiency through blockchain technology.

-## Usage

-The deCharge program exposes three main entry points:

-1. `create_user`: Creates a user with the provided phone number hash.

-2. `create_charger`: Creates a new charger provided operator pubkey.
-3. `charger_session`: Initiates a charging session with the specified amount.

 ### Accounts and PDA

 Program ID: